juxor/afaq/markdown/secH6.md

 [Rosenberg, **Op.
 Cit.**, pp. 126-7]

-Faced with this mounting pressure of spontaneous strikes, the EAD declared a general for the 2nd of July.
-The Bolshevik authorities acted quickly: _"Any sign of sympathy for the strike was declared a criminal act.
+Faced with this mounting pressure of spontaneous strikes, the EAD declared a general strike for the 2nd of July.
+The Bolshevik authorities acted quickly:
+_"Any sign of sympathy for the strike was declared a criminal act.
 More arrests were made.
 In Moscow, Bolsheviks raided the Aleksandrovsk railroad shops, not without bloodshed.
 Dissidence spread."_ On July 1st, _"machine guns were set up at main points throughout the Petrograd and Moscow railroad junctions, and elsewhere in both cities as well.
 Controls were tightened in factories.
 Meetings were forcefully dispersed."_ [Rosenberg, **Op.
 Cit.**, p.
 127] Factories were warned _"that if they participated in the general strike they would face immediate shutdown, and individual strikes were threatened with fines or loss of work.
 Agitators and members of strike committees were subject to immediate arrest."_ Opposition printing presses _"were sealed, the offices of hostile trade unions were raided, martial law on lines in the Petrograd rail hub was declared, and armed patrols with authority to prevent work stoppages were formed and put on twenty-four hour duty at key points around the city."_ Perhaps unsurprisingly, given _"the brutal suppression of the EAD's general strike"_, it was not successful.
 [Rabinowitch, **Op.
+Cit.**,
-Cit.**, p.
+p.
 254 and p.
 259]

 Thus _"[b]y the early summer of 1918"_ there were _"widespread anti-Bolshevik protests.
 Armed clashes occurred in the factory districts of Petrograd and